hosonhere/114-ML-Group37/README.md

 Remember to change the path at <line 120> to save your dataset.
 ![image](https://github.com/user-attachments/assets/b24c247d-8b89-4dc5-aa87-f3ad5e5d962e)

-# Model Training & Testing:
+# Baseline Model Training & Testing (baseline.ipynb):
 ### (1) Module install
 For module import.
 You have to ensure you have installed all the module you needed.
 Run "pip install -r requirement_model.txt" to install all the modules.
 Also make sure you have download the "yolov9_2" to the directory.